Last Updated on

 When it comes to home building, is bigger always better?
 That depends on your future.
-When approaching the process of building a home for your family, it can be difficult to know exactly how big your ideal home should be.
+When approaching the process of building a home for your family, it can be difficult to know exactly how big your ideal house plan should be.
 Even understanding an appropriate range can be difficult.
 Where should one begin?
-What are the important factors to consider when deciding upon the size of home to build?
+What are the important factors to consider when deciding upon the size of the home to build?
 Typically, your goals will correspond directly with the space needed so let’s talk about the factors to consider when it comes to square footage.

-- What are your goals?
-What are your main objectives in constructing a new home?
-If your main objectives include additional space for entertaining, or in order to have house guests or more children, etc. the amount of square footage in your home will obviously increase from your current home’s square footage.
+What are your goals and main objectives in constructing a new home?
+If the core reasons include additional space for entertaining, or in order to have more house guests or more children, the amount of square footage in your home will obviously increase from your current home’s square footage.
 If your children are moving out and you’re looking to downsize or you want to travel more so you need less house, your square footage will decrease.

 Exactly how many bedrooms will you require for the long term?
 Most house plans have 3-5 bedrooms so consider the future of your family to determine if you need more or fewer bedrooms than you currently have.
 Read this blog post to help you determine how many bedrooms you really need in your new home.

 Craftsman House Plan 041-00188

 How often will you really use the office or the sitting room?
 If you are thinking about upgrading to a new house, and are strongly considering adding additional square footage over and above your current house, really think about the implications of your decision.
 It might not be worth the additional expenses to select a larger house plan, unless, you are positive you’ll use the extra space on a regular basis.

 How do you use common areas?
 If your family tends to congregate in the kitchen, then it may be wise to invest in an open house plan that has a large common area with nooks and crannies in outlying areas rather than a house plan with lots of separate rooms.
 Open floor plans often meet many families’ needs for the long term.